CIT2202/intro-to-php/xampp.md

 ## Important
 * It is your responsibility to look after your USB stick.
 You will probably
 * Back-up your work regularly.
-It's very easy to leave it in a machine by accident, lose it, damage it, so makr sure you back-up reguarly.
+It's very easy to leave it in a machine by accident, lose it, damage it, so make sure you back-up reguarly.